Introduction

 </VirtualHost>

-Basically, we tell Apache that we will use 80 port for the communication and that yourdomain.com is the name of this virtual host.
-Additionally, we specify directories for the website files (document root) and error logs.
+In the example above, we tell Apache that we will be using port 80 for the communication and that yourdomain.com is the name of the virtual host.
+Additionally, we also specify directories for the website files (document root) and error logs.

 systemctl restart httpd.service